carissalow/rapids/docs/setup/where-do-i-start.md

 ??? info "I know how to program in Python or R but not both.
 Can I still use or extend RAPIDS?"
     Yes, you don't need to write any code to use RAPIDS out of the box.
 If you need to add support for new [data streams](../../datastreams/add-new-data-streams/)  or [behavioral features](../../features/add-new-features/) you can use scripts in either language.

-??? info "I have scripts that clean data from X sensor, can I use them with RAPIDS?"
+??? info "I have scripts that clean raw data from X sensor, can I use them with RAPIDS?"
     Yes, you can add them as a [`[MUTATION][SCRIPT]`](../../datastreams/add-new-data-streams/#complex-mapping) in the `format.yaml` of the [data stream](../../datastreams/data-streams-introduction/) you are using.
-You will add a `main` function that will receive a data frame with the raw data for that sensor.
+You will add a `main` function that will receive a data frame with the raw data for that sensor that in turn will be used to compute behavioral features.